Theoriz/Unity-HDRP-Vioso-Lablab/README.md

-# Unity-HDRP-Vioso-Template
+# Unity-HDRP-Vioso-Lablab
-Unity HDRP template with Vioso integration for the Lablab studio.
+Unity HDRP example project with Vioso integration for the Lablab studio.

 ## Installation